rodber/blog/_posts/2022/2022-05-03-throwable-handler.md

 image: /org/chevere/packages/throwable-handler/throwable-handler-social.png
 ---

 New from [Chevere](https://chevere.org) is the [chevere/throwable-handler](https://chevere.org/packages/throwable-handler) package for PHP.
-This software enables to easily configure how a PHP logic handles its exceptions, with a myriad of alternatives to support generating documents for HTML, console and plain-text.
+This software enables to configure a friendly error handling, with a myriad of alternatives to support generating documents for HTML, console and plain-text.

+Error handling has been a nasty experience for me as users trend to freak out when error happens.
+This gets horrible in PHP context as the infra dribbles on top of plenty moving parts, it is easy to get frustrated.
+When people get in that mood it gets complicated to carry further communication.
+I figured out that I needed to create a _really friendly_ error handling experience for everyone involved, specially me.

+The error should be explicit, with a clear document hierarchy that anyone can understand, specially non-developers.
+I needed portability so peers can share, and it must be available in all contexts required by [Chevereto](https://chevereto.com) (HTTP, CLI, log).

 ## Demo